stefanspringer1/SwiftXML/README.md

 ---
 **NOTE**

 The `replacedBy` method is convenient at times, but as it actually first replaces something before inserting the replacement elsewhere, it is less efficient than doing this first replacement later e.g. in a following rule.
-A more complete set of rules might not need to use `replacedBy`.
+With a more complete set of rules you might not see a need to use `replacedBy`.

 ---